w3c/wai-InvolveUsersEval/index.md

 ----------------------
 {:#intro}

-Web accessibility evaluation often focuses on [conformance to accessibility standards](/test-eval/conformance-eval/) such as [WCAG](/standards/wcag/).
+Web accessibility evaluation often focuses on [conformance to accessibility standards]({{ "/test-evaluate/conformance/" | relative_url }}) such as [WCAG]({{ "/standards-guidelines/wcag/" | relative_url }}).
 While conformance is important, there are many [benefits to evaluating with real people](http://www.w3.org/WAI/EO/Drafts/involving/Overview.html#why).
 For example, to learn how your website or web tool really works for users and to better understand accessibility issues.
 Evaluating with users with disabilities and with older users identifies usability issues that are not discovered by conformance evaluation alone.

-This page is part of a multi-page [Evaluating Web Accessibility resource suite](/WAI/eval/Overview) that outlines different aspects of evaluating web accessibility.
-It is the second of two pages on including users in web projects. **Please read [Including Users in Web Projects for Better, Easier Accessibility](/WAI/users/involving), which covers broader issues of including users *early* in website design, tool development, standards, and other web projects.**
+This page is part of a multi-page [Evaluating Web Accessibility resource suite]({{ "/test-evaluate/" | relative_url }}) that outlines different aspects of evaluating web accessibility.
+It is the second of two pages on including users in web projects. **Please read [Including Users in Web Projects for Better, Easier Accessibility]({{ "/plan/involving-users/" | relative_url }}), which covers broader issues of including users *early* in website design, tool development, standards, and other web projects.**

 Initial Review {#prelim}
 -------------------------

 A first step in evaluating web accessibility is reviewing the website to check for any obvious accessibility problems.
-The [Preliminary Review](/test-eval/easychecks/) and [Conformance Evaluation](/test-eval/conformance-eval/) pages provide guidance.
+The [Preliminary Review]({{ "/test-evaluate/preliminary/" | relative_url }}/) and [Conformance Evaluation]({{ "/test-evaluate/conformance/" | relative_url }}) pages provide guidance.

 Even web developers with little accessibility knowledge can find some accessibility issues through a